help-me-mom/ng-mocks/README.md

   //   fixture = TestBed.createComponent(AppComponent);
   //   fixture.detectChanges();
   // });
-  // Instead of AppHeaderComponent we want to have a mock and usually
+  // Instead of AppHeaderComponent we want to have a mockery
-  // doing it via a helper component or setting NO_ERRORS_SCHEMA.
+  // and usually doing it via a helper component or setting
+  // NO_ERRORS_SCHEMA.

   // With ng-mocks it can be defined in the next way. beforeEach(() => {